TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-11-12-will-autowired-arrays-finally-deprecate-tags-in-symfony-and-nette.md

     <br>
     I'm very happy to see that [collectors](/clusters/#collector-pattern-the-shortcut-hack-to-solid-code) are finally getting to the core of DI components of PHP frameworks.
 Tags, extensions, compiler passes and `autoconfigure` now became workarounds.
 Collectors are now in the best place they can... **the PHP code**.

-tweet: "New Post on My Blog: Can Autowired Arrays Finally Deprecate Tags in #Symfony and #NetteFw?    #collector #nettefw30 #php #simplestupid"
+tweet: "New Post on My Blog: Can Autowired Arrays Finally Deprecate Tags in #symfony and #nettefw?    #collector #nettefw30 #php #simplestupid"
 ---

 Let's say we need to build a tool for releasing a new version of the open-source package.
 Something like what I use for